Film still from a UWM Cinematic Arts MFA student with a blue screen and a faded face behind a man with arms outstretched.

 Loading…

-Graduate students are offered studio space at Kenilworth Square East, a Peck School of the Arts building in the heart of Milwaukee’s East Side neighborhood.
+Film graduate students receive studio space at Kenilworth Square East, a Peck School of the Arts building in the heart of Milwaukee’s East Side neighborhood.
 Facilities include a complete production studio with tools and services necessary for in-house film, video/digital and sound production; photography and imaging labs; and space for installation and performance projects.
-We offer professional level technology, including labs and individual editing suites with Adobe Creative Suite, audio recording equipment, lighting and grip gear and production space, including a dedicated greenscreen lab.
+We offer professional level technology, including labs and individual editing suites with Adobe Creative Suite, audio recording equipment, lighting and grip gear and production space, including a dedicated green screen lab.
 A distinctive feature of the program is our continued support of 16mm film through coursework and technology, including an in-house processing facility for black-and-white reversal 16mm film.

 But don’t take our word for it.
-See for yourself what it is like to be a student here by scheduling a personalized tour with one of our graduate program coordinators.
+Experience for yourself what it is like to be a student here by scheduling a personalized tour with one of our graduate program coordinators.

-The Master of Fine Arts in Cinematic Arts is designed for serious and talented students who are preparing for careers as artists.
-Your graduate studies are supported by a major thesis advisor.
-Your major thesis advisor is assigned upon entry to the program, and you will work with that advisor for the first year.
-During your second semester, you are assigned a graduate review committee comprised of graduate faculty members that will best serve your creative research needs.
+Our film graduate program is designed for serious and talented students who are preparing for careers as artists.
+Your graduate studies receive support from a major thesis advisor assigned upon entry to the program.
+You’ll work with that advisor for the first year.
+During your second semester, you are assigned a graduate review committee comprised of graduate faculty members that best serve your creative research needs.

 Starting with your second semester, you will present new and ongoing work to your graduate review committee at the end of each semester.
-These end-of-semester critiques are meant to share your creative pursuits with others and open your practice to engaged criticism, dialogue and feedback.
+These end-of-semester critiques allow you to share your creative pursuits with others and open your practice to engaged criticism, dialogue and feedback.

 As a culmination of your education, upon recommendation of your major thesis advisor and graduate review committee, you will present a thesis work created while in the program.
 Typically, this presentation is part of a MFA Thesis Screening held on campus, but alternative sites and methods may be explored.
 It’s all about supporting you and your creative research.